MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 3. Click **Show**.
 4. Enter the app ID or IDs of the extension or extensions you want to force-install.

-The extension will be installed silently with no need for user interaction.
-The user also won't be able to uninstall or disable the extension.
-This setting will overwrite over any blocklist policy that's enabled.
+The extension is installed silently without user interaction.
+Also, the user won't be able to uninstall or disable the extension.
+This setting overwrites over any blocklist policy that's enabled.

 > [!NOTE]
 > For extensions hosted in the Chrome web store use a string such as: `pckdojakecnhhplcgfflhndiffaohfah;https://clients2.google.com/service/update2/crx`.